borkdude/blog/posts/porting-cljs-project-to-squint.md

 scope for test.

-When running `npx squint compile` all the files in `:paths` are re-compiled, which is handy whe you want to distribute the project to NPM.
+When running `npx squint compile` all the files in `:paths` are re-compiled, which is handy when you want to distribute the project to NPM.

 ## Symbolic namespaces